slogsdon/pool/README.md

   Transport returns the listening socket.
 - Creates a list of acceptors for handling connections.
+- There's one of these per one running protocol.

 ### Acceptor

 - Utilizes protocol to handle connection.
 - Should message listener on start/end of accepting connection.
+- There are many of these per one running protocol.

 ### Protocol